Apparently they keep as many as 55,000 historical gold artifacts.

 Having said that, to be honest, because there were so many things, I was gradually getting used to them and lost the sense of value while I was watching them.

-According to our guide, Andie, Colombia used to be abundant in gold and Spanish, the latecomers, were crafty enough to exchange mirrors for gold.
+According to our guide, Andie, Colombia used to be abundant in gold and the Spanish, when they arrived, were crafty enough to exchange mirrors for gold.

-Although gold were abundant, the ones who had them were people like shamans who had the power in the indigenous society with some religious meanings.
+Although gold was abundant, the ones who possessed it were people like shamans who held power in the indigenous society with some religious meanings.

 There were some exhibits showing how they wore the various gold stuff on themselves with the shadow of figures.